soraxas/firmware/README.md

 This firmware is 100% compatible with original unmodified agent.
 All you need is to flash the modified firmware.
 Configurations won't get lost in case you decide to switch back to official firmware, or if you then again flash the modified version too, since config formats were not altered in any way.

-## Featured usecases
+## Features

+The firmware implements:
-The firmware adds macro commands for (almost?) all basic features of the keyboard.
-Furthermore some conditionals, jumps and sync mechanisms are available.
+- macro commands for (almost?) all basic features of the keyboard.
+- macro commands for conditionals, jumps and sync mechanisms
+- runtime macros implemented on scancode level, for vim-like macro functionality
+- ability to run multiple macros at the same time

 Some of the usecases which can be achieved via these commands are:
 - ability to mimic secondary roles
 - ability to bind actions to doubletaps
-- custom layer switching logic, including nested layer toggling (however, only one hold layer can be active at a time)
+- ability to configure custom layer switching logic, including nested layer toggling
 - flow control via goto command

 ## Example